 Severe Weather 101

-Currently, cloud-to-ground and intra-cloud lightning flashes are detected by more than 100 remote, ground-based sensing stations located across the entire U.S. and mapped in real-time by the National Lightning Detection Network, a system developed by the New Mexico Institute of Mining and Technology (NMIMT).
+Currently, cloud-to-ground and intra-cloud lightning flashes are detected by more than 100 remote, ground-based sensing stations located across the entire U.S. and mapped in real-time by the National Lightning Detection Network (NLDN), a system owned and operated by Vaisala Inc.

-Lightning data collected by the NLDN is available for use in two different categories, real time and archive.
-Real time data subscribers receive live, second-by-second data on lightning activity within their own designated area of application, up to and including the 48 contiguous states.
-The NLDN's vast archive data library contains over 160 million flashes from 1989 to the present.
+Lightning data collected by the NLDN is available for use in two different categories, real-time and archive.
+Real-time data subscribers receive live, second-by-second data on lightning activity within their own designated area of application, up to and including the 48 contiguous states.
+The NLDN’s vast archive data library contains over 2.5 billion lightning strokes and cloud pulses from 1989 to the present (2019), and grows by around 200 million events per year.

 What we do: NSSL purchases and uses these detailed 3-D maps from the NLDN to learn how storms produce these flashes and how each flash type is related to other storm hazards.
 Scientists also use trends in the flash rate and location of each type of lightning to help identify the development of thunderstorms, the growth of updrafts, and the formation of precipitation and downdrafts.